Symmetry and causality constraints on Fermi liquids: Nonlinear EFT of Fermi liquids

 Let us briefly comment on some advantages of this EFT compared to the more conventional fermionic EFTs for Fermi liquids \cite{Benfatto:1990zz, Shankar:1993pf, Polchinski:1992ed}.
 The latter is formulated in momentum space in terms of a fermionic (quasiparticle) degree of freedom $\psi(t,\p)$.
 The scaling of momentum under RG is nonlinear since it scales radially towards the Fermi surface instead of towards the origin of momentum space.
 Due to this, individual interactions need to be made nonlocal in position space for an efficient scaling analysis, for example, the four fermion interaction is written as

 In particular, the interaction potential $V$ isn't evaluated at the momenta $\p_i$, but instead at the intersections $\p_{Fi}$ of those momenta with the Fermi surface in momentum space, making the term non-local.
 Even with this approximation, this interaction is not scale-covariant.
 It's scaling dimension depends crucially on whether $\sum_i \p_{Fi}$ vanishes or not.
 When it does, the interaction is classically marginal and corresponds to either the 1-loop marginal quadratic interaction function $F^{(2,0)}(\theta,\theta')$, or a marginally (ir)relevant BCS interaction, depending on the sign of $V$.
 For other configurations of $\p_{Fi}$, the interaction is strictly irrelevant, making a power counting approach highly nontrivial, especially when applied to higher order interactions.
+Eventually the BCS interactions destabilize the Fermi liquid phase so that none of this applies at very low $\omega, p$.
+So our results (as any other Fermi liquid results) apply in the intermediate phase where the system is a Fermi liquid and not a superfluid.

 An improvement to this EFT was provided recently in \cite{Borges2023,Ma2024} where the couplings functions are no longer restricted to the Fermi surface, which seems to reveal other instabilities to the theory that the Shankar-Polchinski EFT does not capture.
 The consequences of fully momentum-dependent couplings at the level of EFT are also captured by the coadjoint orbit EFT in Eq.~\eqref{eq_action_f} via the momentum dependence in the various interaction functions $F^{(m,n)}(\p_1,\ldots,\p_m)$, resulting in additional couplings such as $F^{(2,0)}_1(\theta,\theta')$ in Eq.~\eqref{eq_action_phi}.